How to know when it’s time to go Online

 For many of them the rush to go online too early is counter-productive.

 You see, when someone comes across you online you have a miniscule amount of time to “hook” their attention before they move on.
 This means that when someone lands on your website or social media profile it has to be crystal clear to them exactly what you do and how you can help them.
-They need to have that “Oh my gosh she really gets me, this could be the solution I’ve been looking for” feeling.
+They need to have that “Oh my gosh this is me, this could be the solution I’ve been looking for” feeling.
 Which makes them want to read on or click through to find out more.

 If there is anything at all bland, vague or very general about what you do people will be quick to move on.